Karthikeyan8296/VLSI-EXP-3/README.md

 EXP.NO: 03
-DATE:
 SIMULATION AND IMPLEMENTATION OF MULTIPLIER

+AIM:
- AIM:  To simulate multiplier using Vivado 2023.2.
+To simulate multiplier using Vivado 2023.2.

 APPARATUS REQUIRED:
  Vivado 2023.2

 PROCEDURE:
 STEP:1 Start the Vivado, Select and Name the New project.